vaariance/variance-dart/README.md

 print("safe wallet address: ${wallet.address.hex}");
 ```

-> Additional modules (`validator`, `hooks`, `executors`, or `fallback`) can be initialized during account creation.
+> For all Modular Accounts, Additional modules (`validator`, `hooks`, `executors`, or `fallback`) can be initialized during account creation.
 For Passkey-enabled accounts, the `WebAuthnValidator` module must be included during initialization.
-> The `safeSingleton` address can be customized during account creation.
-If not specified, it defaults to `SafeSingletonAddress.l1` for mainnet or `SafeSingletonAddress.l2` for L2 chains.

-#### To create a [Modular Safe](https://docs.safe.global/advanced/erc-7579/7579-safe) Smart Account with Passkey
+### To create a [Modular Safe](https://docs.safe.global/advanced/erc-7579/7579-safe) Smart Account with Passkey

-For more details about the technical specifications and implementation, visit [ERC7579](https://erc7579.com/) and [Rhinestone](https://rhinestone.dev).

 Note that you must initialize the `WebAuthnValidator` module when creating the safe account.

-To access all available modules, install the `variance_modules` package by running:

 ```dart
 import 'package:variance_modules/modules.dart';